Rurusetto/rurusetto/content/posts/sandbox/index.md

 ### 2048 Game

-Use arrow key to move a block.
+Use arrow key to shift blocks in a certain direction.

 # mods